jaredszajkowski/jaredszajkowski.github.io/content/posts/asset-class-performance-fed-policy-cycles/index.md

 * [pandas_set_decimal_places](/posts/reusable-extensible-python-functions-financial-data-analysis/#pandas_set_decimal_places): Set the number of decimal places displayed for floating-point numbers in pandas.
 * [plot_bar_returns_ffr_change](/posts/reusable-extensible-python-functions-financial-data-analysis/#plot_bar_returns_ffr_change): Plot the bar chart of the cumulative or annualized returns for the asset class along with the change in the Fed Funds Rate.
 * [plot_scatter_regression_ffr_vs_returns](/posts/reusable-extensible-python-functions-financial-data-analysis/#plot_scatter_regression_ffr_vs_returns): Plot the scatter plot and regression of the annualized return for the asset class along with the annualized change in the Fed Funds Rate.
-* [plot_timeseries](/posts/reusable-extensible-python-functions-financial-data-analysis/#plot_timeseries): Plot the timeseries data from a DataFrame for a specified date range and columns.
+* [plot_time_series](/posts/reusable-extensible-python-functions-financial-data-analysis/#plot_time_series): Plot the time series data from a DataFrame for a specified date range and columns.
 * [summary_stats](/posts/reusable-extensible-python-functions-financial-data-analysis/#summary_stats): Generate summary statistics for a series of returns.